 Immune Response in COVID-19: Pathophysiology Mechanisms to Therapeutics

 The COVID-19 pandemic is rolling into its second year and continues to take its toll.
-Since December 2019, when the outbreak first emerged, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has infected over people and the resulting disease, COVID-19, has claimed more than 3.2 million lives, as of May 2021.
-The virus leverages the angiotensin-converting enzyme 2 () receptor, which is in the human body, to gain entry into cells.
-Thus, despite its name, the virus causes multi-organ damage beyond the lungs through viral tissue as well as a multi-faceted pathophysiology, which encompasses hyperactivity, damage and .
-Although it can be deadly at all ages, are especially vulnerable to SARS-CoV-2, and there is a higher risk of hospitalization, intensive care unit (ICU) admission and mortality with age.
-Furthermore, comorbidities, such as and cardiovascular disease, may also predispose COVID-19 patients to severe disease or death, and these conditions can be more prevalent in older individuals.
+Since December 2019, when the outbreak first emerged, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has infected over 153 million people and the resulting disease, COVID-19, has claimed more than 3.2 million lives, as of May 2021.
+The virus leverages the angiotensin-converting enzyme 2 (ACE2) receptor, which is widely expressed in the human body, to gain entry into cells.
+Thus, despite its name, the virus causes multi-organ damage beyond the lungs through viral tissue tropism as well as a multi-faceted pathophysiology, which encompasses immune system hyperactivity, microvascular damage and metabolic disturbances.
+Although it can be deadly at all ages, older individuals are especially vulnerable to SARS-CoV-2, and there is a higher risk of hospitalization, intensive care unit (ICU) admission and mortality with age.
+Furthermore, comorbidities, such as diabetes and cardiovascular disease, may also predispose COVID-19 patients to severe disease or death, and these conditions can be more prevalent in older individuals.

 Automate Your SARS-CoV-2 S1/RBD IgG Ab ELISA